FEMUR ANATOMY

 Proximal Epiphysis of the Femur, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-The Proximal Epiphysis is the upper part of the femur.
-It plays a crucial role in connecting to the hip joint, supports mobility and stability, and describes the following structures:
+The Proximal Epiphysis is the upper part of your femur.
+It plays a crucial role in connecting to your hip joint, supports your mobility and stability, and describes the following structures:

 Head of the Femur